anhzhang/docs/userManual/source/introduction.rst

 A quick example is given to provide an overview of how to run a set of processes in the Open MPI execution environment.
-The program, shown in listing :ref:`a first program <listing-firstProcess>`, is compiled and ran.
-Each process in the job determines the total number of processes and the order number for the process, and it then prints out the details.
+The program, shown in the listing (:ref:`a first program <listing-firstProcess>`), is compiled and ran.
+Each process in the job determines the total number of processes, the order number for the process, and it then prints out the details.

 .. _listing-firstProcess: